414587 April 7, 2025 11:00 ICMarkets Market News

 Overall momentum of the chart: Bullish

-Supporting reasons: Identified as a pullback support that aligns with the 38.2% Fibonacci retracement, indicating a potential area where price could rebound
+Supporting reasons: Identified as a pullback resistance that aligns with the 78.6% Fibonacci projection, indicating a potential area where selling pressures could intensify.

 Supporting reasons: Identified as an overlap resistance, indicating a potential level that could cap further upward movement.